Ackee-Blockchain/trident/documentation/docs/index.md

 # {{ config.site_name }}

-Trident is a Rust-based framework to fuzz and integration test Solana programs to help you ship secure code.
+{{ config.site_name }} is a Rust-based framework to fuzz and integration test Solana programs to help you ship secure code.

 # Features